 Therefore, customers might take these perceptions and transfer them to the logo they see of an unknown brand.

-The researchers argue that a preexisting association and categorization with the fast food restaurant category, in this case, McDonald's, would negatively influence price and healthfulness perceptions without other information about the restaurant brand.
+The researchers conclude that a preexisting association and categorization with the fast food restaurant category, in this case, McDonald's, would negatively influence price and healthfulness perceptions without other information about the restaurant brand.

 So customers take this smiley as a cue to evaluate this unknown restaurant and logo.
 In particular, the researchers checked two sets of questions.